-The Patricia and Phillip Frost Museum of Science, which began as the Junior Museum of Miami, had its genesis in 1949, when a group of women in the Junior League of South Florida recognized the need for a science museum in the region.
+The Phillip and Patricia Frost Museum of Science, which began as the Junior Museum of Miami, had its genesis in 1949, when a group of women in the Junior League of Miami recognized the need for a science museum in the region.

 In 1966, the museum added the Space Transit Planetarium, which emerged as the leading planetarium in the world at the time, and would become the location of the internationally renowned television show “Star Gazers.”
 During the ensuing decades, the Miami Museum of Science expanded to provide space for 4,000 member families, over 250,000 annual visitors, and myriad additional exhibits, collections and activities.